C/C++/Objective-C analysis is officially registered as CWE Compatible.

-- The Build Wrapper collects information about the build including absolute file paths (source files, standard headers, libraries, etc...).
+- The Build Wrapper collects information about the build, including absolute file paths (source files, standard headers, libraries, etc...).
 Later on, SonarScanner uses this information and needs to access those paths.
-Whereas this is straightforward while running these 2 steps on the same host, it is worth some consideration when using any sort of containerization.
+While this is straightforward while running these two steps on the same host, it is worth considering when using any sort of containerization.
 A consequence of this is that C / C++ / Objective-C analysis is NOT supported by SonarScanner CLI Docker image.

 - The Build Wrapper generates the files build-wrapper.log and build-wrapper-dump.json in its output directory.
 Both these files contain a dump of the environment.
 In some contexts, it can be a security concern.
-Whereas the former is a log file and is not needed for the analysis to run, the latter is needed and cannot be either displaced or discarded.
+Whereas the former is a log file and is not needed for the analysis to run, the latter is necessary and can be neither displaced nor discarded.

 Building with Bazel

 Bazel recommends that you use the --batch parameter when running in a continuous build context.
 When using the BuildWrapper, you are in such context.

 Also, you need to deactivate the sandbox mechanism of Bazel so that the compiled file paths can be retrieved after the compilation phase.

 Here is an example of the BuildWrapper command with Bazel parameters on macOS:

 build-wrapper-macosx-x86 --out-dir bw bazel --batch build --spawn_strategy=local --strategy=Genrule=local --bazelrc=/dev/null //main:hello-world

 Instead of starting new nodes when building your code, MsBuild can reuse previously launched build nodes.
 In that case, the Build Wrapper will not be able to monitor files compiled on these nodes.
 Therefore, we advise disabling this feature by using the nodeReuse:False command-line option.